Icon and link to opening hours

 • Water bottle

-• A map (and the knowledge to use it)
+• Map (and the knowledge to read it)

 • Compass